The XF drug platform has a novel, ultra-rapid mechanism that reduces the chance of bacteria becoming resistant to its action.

 All existing antibiotic resistant strains of gram-positive bacteria tested to date are susceptible to XF drugs, including MRSA.

 No bacterial (MRSA) resistance was seen to emerge in a landmark in vitro study of bacterial resistance that compared XF-73 to standard antibiotics currently in use.
-The bacteria (MRSA) did not demonstrate any resistance to XF-73 even after 55 repeat exposures (being the longest repeat exposure study published as far as the company is aware This data was published in the prestigious journal Antimicrobial Agents and Chemotherapy in June 2011 (Volume 55, pages 1177 to 1181) and reviewed in June 2020 in Trends in Microbiology (Volume 28, pages 432 to 435).
+The bacteria (MRSA) did not demonstrate any resistance to XF-73 even after 55 repeat exposures (being the longest repeat exposure study published as far as the company is aware).
+This data was published in the prestigious journal Antimicrobial Agents and Chemotherapy in June 2011 (Farrell et al., 2011) and reviewed in June 2020 in Trends in Microbiology (MacLean, 2020).
 In contrast, MRSA rapidly developed significant resistance to a range of antibiotics tested.
 A second study using clinical bacterial samples from a clinical trial of XF-73 provided the first clinical data supporting the same “no resistance profile”.